neo-project/global-blockchain-compliance-hub/_posts/1111-11-11-fop-policies-and-procedures.md

 comments: true
 ---

 Managing the risks of travel is the focus of FOP leaders.
 Leaders are expected to manage risks on their trips by following the policies and procedures outlined in the handbook and by instructing FOPpers in correct procedures.
 Safe practices require constant vigilance.
 It is virtually impossible to enumerate a complete set of "rules" to deal with all such situations that may arise.
 These policies are FOP's best guidelines, meant to inform the leader on expectations for how a trip will be lead.
-Leaders may need to ignore policies in certain rare but specific instances when the best decision for the group and/or an individual requires deviations from policy.
+Leaders may need to ignore policies or procedures in certain rare but specific instances when the best decision for the group and/or an individual requires deviations from policy.
 Leaders should follow all policies, but not lose sight of the overall goal of caring for the group.

 The policies and procedures in this section have been chosen by FOP to make the job of managing risks easier- or at least a bit clearer.
 Make sure you know the difference between a policy and a procedure.